David and Lili's World Tour

 March 2007 - Nuevo Laredo, Monterray, Real de Catorce, Guanajuato

-Arriving in Monterray exhausted, Lili and I went straight to a cheap hotel near the bus station; there was a bit of confusion at the reception desk when the woman assumed we only wanted a room for one hour!
-We did like Monterray.
-The clean metro carried us to a modern downtown where we dined on cheese enchiladas and chili rellenos.
+Oh yeah, Mexico...
+Arriving in Monterray exhausted, Lili and I went straight to a cheap hotel near the bus station.
+The receptionist assumed we only wanted a room for one hour.
+Oops!
+"No, that will be for the whole night, por favor."
+Later, a clean metro carried us to a modern downtown where we dined on cheese enchiladas and chili rellenos.

-We stopped in an old mining town called Real de Catorce.
-The place once had 40,000 inhabitants, but the silver vein that supported so many people stopped producing, so now it's just a sleepy mountain town, perfect for hiking and kicking back with a good book.
+We stopped in a town called Real de Catorce.
+The place once had 40,000 inhabitants, but the silver vein that supported so many people stopped producing, so now it's just a sleepy mountain town, perfect for hiking and kicking back with a book.

 Previous: USA . . .
 Next: Guatemala